-- (a) () [DESCRIBE THE BOUNDARIES OF THE COTP ZONE, OR AREA, THAT THE AMS PLAN COVERS.
-INCLUDE THE FOLLOWING ITEMS.] - (1) () [DESCRIPTION OF IDENTIFIABLE BODIES OF WATER AND RIVERS, SURROUNDING WATERFRONTS AND SIGNIFICANT NAVIGABLE WATERWAYS IN THE PORT AREAS.
-COVER ALL PORTS INCLUDING RIVER PORTS AND OTHER PORTS IDENTIFIED BY THE PLAN APPROVING AUTHORITY]; - (2) () [DESCRIPTION OF THE MTS INFRASTRUCTURE, BOTH PHYSICAL FEATURES (E.G., PIERS, DOCKS, AND WHARVES) AND INFORMATION SYSTEMS]; - (3) () [DESCRIPTION OF THE VESSEL, CARGO AND FACILITY INTERFACES AND ASSOCIATED WATERFRONT AREAS]; - (4) () [DESCRIPTION OF VESSEL TRAFFIC IN THE PORT (TYPE AND VOLUME)]; - (5)() [DESCRIPTION OF PORT OPERATIONS CRITICAL TO SIGNIFICANT LOCAL AREA NON-MARITIME FUNCTIONS, SERVICES OR ACTIVITIES (E.G., VESSEL DELIVERY OF FEED STOCKS FOR INDUSTRIAL PRODUCTION; FERRY OPERATIONS THAT TRANSPORT MAJOR SEGMENTS OF THE LOCAL WORK FORCE)]; - (6) () [DESCRIPTION OF NON-MARITIME CRITICAL INFRASTRUCTURE KEY RESOURCES (CIKR) WITHIN THE COTP ZONE FOR WHICH WATERSIDE SECURITY IS AN ISSUE]; - (7) () [Description of Areas of Population or Special Economic, environmental, or National Security Importance that Might Be damaged by a TSI]. - (b) () [DESCRIPTIONS MAY BE GRAPHICALLY DEPICTED ON CHARTS AND MAPS AND INCLUDED IN THE PLAN AS APPENDICES.
+- (3) () [DESCRIPTION OF THE VESSEL, CARGO AND FACILITY INTERFACES AND ASSOCIATED WATERFRONT AREAS]; - (4) () [DESCRIPTION OF VESSEL TRAFFIC IN THE PORT (TYPE AND VOLUME)]; - (5) () [DESCRIPTION OF PORT OPERATIONS CRITICAL TO SIGNIFICANT LOCAL AREA NON-MARITIME FUNCTIONS, SERVICES OR ACTIVITIES (E.G., VESSEL DELIVERY OF FEED STOCKS FOR INDUSTRIAL PRODUCTION; FERRY OPERATIONS THAT TRANSPORT MAJOR SEGMENTS OF THE LOCAL WORK FORCE)]; - (6) () [DESCRIPTION OF NON-MARITIME CRITICAL INFRASTRUCTURE KEY RESOURCES (CIKR) WITHIN THE COTP ZONE FOR WHICH WATERSIDE SECURITY IS AN ISSUE]; - (7) () [DESCRIPTION OF AREAS OF POPULATION OR SPECIAL ECONOMIC, ENVIRONMENTAL, OR NATIONAL SECURITY IMPORTANCE THAT MIGHT BE DAMAGED BY A TSI]. - (b) () [DESCRIPTIONS MAY BE GRAPHICALLY DEPICTED ON CHARTS AND MAPS AND INCLUDED IN THE PLAN AS APPENDICES.
 REFER TO THESE MATERIALS HERE.]